mhbeals/mhwood.github.io/histories/trove.md

 National and State Libraries Australia, other cultural heritage and research organisations, as well as community groups had directly funded the digitisation of about half of the newspaper pages available on Trove.
-This includes the State Library of NSW who alongside the National Library have been the most significant contributor to digitisation of newspapers and journals.
+This includes the State Library of New South Wales who alongside the National Library have been the most significant contributor to digitisation of newspapers and journals.
 The infrastructure costs are borne by the National Library without an additional appropriation from the government